vladstrinada/test-samples/samples/testing-frameworks/appium/client-side/python/README.md

 ```

 Next you can run `upload.py` script and using apiKey identification.
-The apiKey is found under "My Account" in Bitbar cloud.
+The apiKey is found under "My Account" in BitBar cloud.
 For the upload to be successful the full path to the
 app (apk or ipa) needs to be provided.
-If no app is provided on command line, then the Bitbar Sample Android app is
+If no app is provided on command line, then the BitBar Sample Android app is
 uploaded.

-Upload a mobile app to Bitbar cloud and get a handle to it
+Upload a mobile app to BitBar cloud and get a handle to it

 ```bash
 $ python upload.py -h